XL Bully ban in Scotland: What does the announcement mean for me?

 How do I stay safe around dogs?

-The vast majority of dogs in Scotland are not dangerous but it’s always best to be cautious, calm and quiet when interacting with dogs.
+The vast majority of dogs are not dangerous but it’s always best to be cautious, calm and quiet when interacting with dogs.
 Any dog, regardless of the breed, can become aggressive if they are afraid or stressed.

 Dogs rarely bite without warning.
 There are clear signs of aggression that dogs are likely to display, including: